Your DGSOM, Your Community

 • Invite researchers and clinicians performing technical research to share their work and career path with medical students.

-• Student Coordinators: Sahar Ashrafzadeh, Martina Cavallini, Mauranda Men
+• Student Advisors: Sahar Ashrafzadeh, Martina Cavallini, Mauranda Men

 • Faculty Advisor: Michelle Aguilar, MD